 Company completes review of all applicable screens in Figure 2.
 For proposed facilities on a Spot Network, Screen 3 is not required for the review and should be bypassed.
 When the Company verifies Facility equipment passes all applicable Screens in Figure 2, the project shall follow the Simplified Process.
 The determination of minimum load is critical when connecting to network distribution systems.
 If the Interconnecting Customer minimum load is known, the Company shall have 30 Business Days to review an application.
 If there is no existing meter or the existing metering in place cannot be used to determine the minimum load, then a meter capable of recording minimum loads must be installed at the Interconnecting Customer’s expense.
 In such cases, the Company may install an interval meter to measure 3 months of continuous customer load capturing the annual minimum load.
 Notwithstanding the foregoing, if the Interconnecting Customer has another type of power monitoring equipment installed at the Facility that is capable of providing minimum loads satisfactory to the Company, an interval meter would not be required.
 In addition, if the Company has another type of power monitoring equipment that can be installed, either at the Facility or off-site, that is capable of providing minimum loads, an interval meter will not be required.
 The maximum time the interval metering (or other Company approved monitoring equipment) will be used to measure the minimum load is 9 months from the point of the time the analysis was commenced.
 The Company can remove the interval meter at the Interconnecting Customer’s expense if the Interconnecting Customer requests its removal provided the interval meter is not required for the rate the Customer takes service on when the generation Facility is installed.

 If approved, the Company signs the application approval line and sends to the Interconnecting Customer.
 In certain rare circumstances, the Company may require the Interconnecting Customer to pay for minor System Modifications.
 If so, a description of work and an estimate will be sent back to the Interconnecting Customer for approval.
 The Interconnecting Customer would then approve via a signature and payment for the minor System Modifications.
 If the Interconnecting Customer approves, the Company performs the System Modifications.
 Then, the Company signs the application approval line and sends to the Interconnecting Customer.
-The Company signature on the application approval line constitutes a Conditional Approval to Interconnect.
+The Company signature on the application approval line constitutes a Conditional Approval.

 Upon receipt of the signed application, the Interconnecting Customer installs the Facility.
 Then the Interconnecting Customer arranges for inspection of the completed installation by the local electrical wiring inspector, or other authority having jurisdiction, and this person signs the Certificate of Completion.
 If the Facility was installed by an electrical contractor, this person also fills out the Certificate of Completion.